 Weize 12V 100AH Deep Cycle AGM

-- ✅ 10 YEAR WARRANTY: As the No.1 lead acid battery brand on Amazon, Weize newest Lithium Iron Phosphate Batteries are confidently guaranteed for 10 years!
-We aim for quality followed up with quality customer service, Amazon doesn't deal with the return of battery-related products, so please contact the seller directly.
+- WARRANTY: 1-YEAR.
+WEIZE aims for quality followed up with quality customer service, Amazon doesn't deal with the return of battery-related products, so please contact the seller directly.
 Weize support team is on standby for YOU.

 Another AGM lead-acid battery, the Weize, is an excellent choice for a traditional 12v setup.
 This battery will give you 100 Ah of 12v power while weighing only 60 pounds.